autowarefoundation/autoware.universe/localization/ndt_scan_matcher/README.md

 | `execution_time`                           | the time for convergence processing                                                    | the time is **shorter** than `validation.critical_upper_bound_exe_time_ms`                                                                                                                                          | the time is **longer** than `validation.critical_upper_bound_exe_time_ms`                                                                                                                                                                                                                                                                                                | none                                     | no                                                                       |
 | `skipping_publish_num`                     | the number of times rejected estimation results consecutively                          | the number of times is 0                                                                                                                                                                                            | the number of times is **larger** than 0 and **smaller** than 5                                                                                                                                                                                                                                                                                                          | the number of times is **larger** than 5 | -                                                                        |

+※If the initial pose estimation takes too long, this diagnostic may become stale.

 ### initial_pose_callback

 | Name               | Description                                        | Transition condition to OK | Transition condition to Warning | Transition condition to Error |